 Starting a new business comes with several challenges.
 Having an idea alone does not translate into a successful business.
 If you are a beginner, looking to incorporate your own Dutch company, you may feel somewhat lost and confused, and not have the faintest idea of where to start.
 After all, there is so much to do when it comes to establishing your own business, and only a professional advisor can help with this.

-Do you know that there are several types of Dutch business?
-Here is an overview of the types of the Dutch business.
+Do you know that there are several types of Dutch companies?
+Here is an overview of the types of Dutch companies.

-Many of you may get confused when deciding the best type of business you should register in the Netherlands to operate efficiently.
-Most entrepreneurs like to start a BV company in Holland, as it doesn’t require the owner to be a resident in the Netherlands to establish the company.
-However, it may interest you to know that there are other options too.
-We can help you to easily set up the following company types:
+Many of you may get confused when deciding which type of business you should register in the Netherlands to operate efficiently.
+Most entrepreneurs like to set up a BV in the Netherlands, as it does not require the owner to be a resident in the Netherlands.
+However, it may be interesting to know that there are other options too.
+We can help you easily set up the following company types:

 - Private company as self-employed individual (Eenmanszaak)

 - Private Limited company – Dutch BV (Ltd. or Inc.)